JuliaPluto/HypertextLiteral.jl/README.md

 * Support for CSS style formatting via `Pair`, `Tuple` and `Dict`
 * Detection of `script` and `style` tags to suppress escaping
 * Direct inclusion of objects (like `HTML`) showable by `MIME"text/html"`
+* Extension API for customizing object display in various contexts
 * Implements both string macros `@htl_str` and regular macros `@htl`

 For more detail, please see the [documentation][docs-stable-url] and